gusztavvargadr/workstations/README.md

 #### Provisioning

 Even if being run in a VM with Hyper-V or VirtualBox, Windows still loves to be restarted, and this is especially the case during provisioning, when e.g. Windows Features or specific tools get installed.
-To support those scenarios when provisioning would require the use of another component which just got installed, but it requires a restart, all the custom cookbooks support being executed in different stages, and the custom Vagrant extension will [reboot the machine][VagrantCore] between them.
+To support those scenarios when provisioning would require the use of another component which just got installed, but it requires a restart, all the custom cookbooks support being executed in different stages, and the custom Vagrant extension will [restart the machine][VagrantCoreRestart] between them.

 In the `requirements` stage core settings like Windows Features and environment variables get installed and configured.